Postgraduate Diploma in Human Resource Management (CIPD Approved)

 Build your networks

-High-profile figures from the profession will share their knowledge with you.
-You’ll be invited to masterclasses and guest lectures delivered by influential thinkers such as our Visiting Professors in HRM, Dr Linda Holbeche and Professor Lynette Harris.
-We also run ‘expert witness’ sessions where you can question senior HR managers about their careers.
+Figures from the profession will share their knowledge with you.
+You’ll be invited to masterclasses and guest lectures delivered by influential thinkers.
+Such as our Visiting Professors in HRM, Dr Linda Holbeche and Professor Lynette Harris we also run ‘expert witness’ sessions where you can question senior HR managers about their careers.

 We work closely with the Derbyshire and Nottinghamshire branch of the CIPD which boasts 3,000 plus members.
 They hold events at the University where you can make new contacts in a professional forum.
 You’ll hear first-hand what happens at the sharp end of the HR business across many different organisational cultures – from the challenges of identifying talent to how it feels to attend a tribunal.

 Chart your career direction

 Our Postgraduate Diploma in Human Resource Management is for professionals who want to look realistically and confidently towards the higher levels of HR management.
 Career development planning is at the heart of the course and you will be fully prepared to meet the continuing professional development (CPD) requirements of your profession.

 From the outset, you will reflect on your experience, practice, ambitions and skills gaps to create a clear route to future success.
 You will be allocated a personal tutor with strong HR experience who will help you develop your critical self-analysis skills and build your professional identity.